azavea/nasa-hyperspectral/src/catalogs/README.md

 This folder contains a series of scripts used to generate STAC Catalogs for this project.

+See subfolders for how to run a specific catalog.

 ## The Catalogs

 | Catalog Name | Folder | Published Location |
 |--------------|--------|--------------------|
 | AVIRIS       | aviris | `s3://aviris-data/stac-catalog/catalog.json` |

-## Generating Catalogs

-Build the dev container with `docker-compose build dev`.
-See individual catalog folders for how to run a specific catalog.